nokiadatagathering/ndgdocs/sphinx/source/survey-list.rst

 Survey List
 ***********

-The Nokia Data Gathering server is used to create and make surveys available to registered users and their mobile devices.
+The Microsoft Data Gathering server is used to create and make surveys available to registered users and their mobile devices.
 Responses from the users' mobile devices are sent to the server over the mobile network, a wireless network or a cable connection.
 The server is also used to export data to CSV and Excel formats, administer users, devices, questionnaires and responses, map real-time GPS-based data, and review results as selected graphics.

 After logging in to the server, you will see the list of surveys that are available to you as a user, as in the figure below: